digideskio/Monotype_prototype_variable_fonts/KairosSans/README.md

 # Monotype Variable Font Demo - Kairos™ Sans

 Monotype is pleased to introduce our first Variable Font demo.
-Kairos Sans was designed by Terrance Weinzierl and programmed by Monotype’s font development team.
+Kairos Sans was designed by Terrance Weinzierl and produced by Monotype’s font development team.

 Kairos Sans is an octagonal sans serif typeface with bold simplicity, with a design influenced by 19th Century Grecian typefaces.
 It features a full palette of weights and widths; including complementary italics.